SM-KT-G/CodeBLOb/docs/API_INTEGRATION_FOR_NODE.md

 # API Integration Guide for Node.js Team

 This document explains how to call the FastAPI RAG backend `/rag/query` endpoint, the available parameters, and examples (curl & Node.js fetch).
-It also describes the new query expansion and parent context options.
+It also describes the query expansion, parent context, and Redis 캐시 옵션.

 ## Endpoint